 Be honest.
-You’re pushing your body into sleep-deprivation mode, but do you really feel any more prepared for the exam?
+You’re pushing your body into sleep-deprivation mode, but do you feel any more prepared for the exam?

 About half of exam candidates fail the NCIDQ Exam on the first try.
 So what are the other half doing for NCIDQ prep that’s so different?

 Getting enough sleep is essential for the health of your brain.
 Your brain needs rest to form and wire new memories – which is exactly what you’re trying to do when you study for the NCIDQ Exam.
-(And no, caffeine is not an effective substitute for sleep.)
+(And no, caffeine is not an adequate substitute for sleep.)

 Research shows that people who sleep more perform better.

-If you are studying building codes, using flashcards or reviewing NCIDQ glossary terms, it’s better to go to bed early.
+If you are studying building codes, using flashcards, or reviewing NCIDQ glossary terms, it’s better to go to bed early.
 Your brain will retain this type of information much better first thing in the morning.

 But this can be different when you need to think creatively – for example, practicing space planning.
 You’ll perform better if you stay up and study at night (within reason).
-Creativity comes more easily to your brain at night than it does early in the morning.
+Creativity comes more quickly to your brain at night than it does early in the morning.